omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/hybrid-cloud.md

 ## What is a hybrid cloud ?

-Hybrid cloud is a mixed computing cloud serivice.
-It is made of on-premises datacenter or private cloud in enterprise own data center, or multiply edge Computings and a public cloud like AWS, Azure, Google and Oracle in their datacenter.
+Hybrid cloud is a mixed computing cloud service.
+It is made of on-premises datacenter or private cloud in enterprise own data center, or multiply edge Computing and a public cloud like AWS, Azure, Google and Oracle in their datacenter.
 The definition is quite similar by the public cloud suppliers:

 **AWS**: [A hybrid cloud](https://aws.amazon.com/hybrid/) is a mixture among the cloud, on premises, and at the edge.